CLIMAAX/crabook/crabook/resources/support.md

 ## ECMWF account

 To use the support described below, registering at ECMWF is necessary.
-An account is created by following the steps below:
+An account is created by following these steps:

 1. Go to https://www.ecmwf.int.
 2. Select "Log in" in the top right corner.